 To make the salted caramel sauce:

-Stir in your salt, and if cool enough do a little taste test.
-If it isn’t salty enough for your liking add more in in 1 tsp increments until it is as salty as you want it.
+- Stir in your salt, and if cool enough do a little taste test.
+If it isn’t salty enough for your liking add more in in 1 teaspoon increments until it is as salty as you want it.

 How to fill cupcakes with the salted caramel:

 - Using your filling tip, which you can find at Walmart or any craft store in the cake decorating isle, place into a decorating bag (make sure to cut off the little end of the bag so the tip can go through the end), and fill with your cooled salted caramel sauce.
 If the caramel sauce isn’t cooled/thick enough it will run right out the tip and make a huge mess and we don’t want that!

 - Insert the filling tip into a cupcake and squeeze the caramel sauce into the cupcake.
 The cupcake will plump slightly when it is full.
 You can also feel the cupcake swell.
 Also, if you put too much caramel into the cupcake it will ooze out the sides and be messy- but still delicious.
 When using the filling tip you don’t need to scoop out any of the cupcake.